chaturec/chaturbate-recorder-and-downloader/README.md

 ## ChatuRec Legal Status

 Our streaming recorder software does not technically violate any law.
 Of course, it neither intends to infringe on copyright, and it has guidelines for legal use, advertising itself as lawful.
-The software exercises "fair use," "fair dealing," and "private copying exceptions" laws, depending on the jurisdiction.
+The software exercises "fair use", "fair dealing", and "private copying exception" laws, depending on the jurisdiction.

 It operates on the same principles as traditional video cassette recorders (VCRs) or digital video recorders (DVRs) but for online content.
 Just like a VCR allows users to record and save television broadcasts for personal use, our streaming recorder enables users to capture and store streaming content from online platforms.